 Avenida Oriental – 21 Sept 2020

 In Medellín, after the 9S massacre, protests would invariably end in clashes with police.
-It would only be a minority of protesters.
-Public infrastructure was the principal target of this venting of anger and over a few weeks traffic lights, pedestrian crossings, bus stops and trash bins ceased to exist in the city centre.
-Crossing the road or negotiating a cross-roads – always precarious activities in a city such as Medellín – became ever more so.
+It would only be a minority of protesters involved and public infrastructure was the principal target of this venting of anger.
+Over a few weeks, traffic lights, pedestrian crossings, bus stops and trash bins ceased to exist in the city centre.
+Crossing the road or negotiating a crossroads, always somewhat precarious activities in Medellín, became ever more so.
 I resented these acts of visceral vandalism as they were rather pointless and were in areas predominantly used by lower middle class and poorer folk.
-It was hardly the way to win hearts and minds!
+It was not strategic and was hardly the way to win hearts and minds!

-In Medellín, under the new mayoral administration the police were on a short leash and where trashing pedestrian crossings and paonting graffiti was “tolerated” smashing up banks and private property was a red lineand the ESMAD would intervene to break up and disperse.
+In Medellín, under the new mayoral administration, the police were on a short leash and did not exercise the excesses seen in other Colombian cities.
+Trashing pedestrian crossings and painting graffiti was tolerated and would not provoke an immediate, decisive response but smashing up banks and private property was a red line that when crossed would provoke the intervention of the ESMAD who would intervene to break up and disperse the crowds.

 Conferencia | Colombia, historia de la violencia: desde la Guerra de los Mil días hasta el Bogotazo – Banco de la Republica.